maximelamure/rest.li/docs/testsuite_overview.md

 It is shared across languages, and does not need to be changed when adding a test suite for a new language.
 It should be changed when expanding the Rest.li Test Suite Specification.

-This file is intended to help drive portions of the test suite execution in each language.
+This file is intended to help drive portions of the test suite execution for each language.
 Although it does help, writing additional assertions by hand will still be needed in most languages to validate correctness of in-memory representations and language bindings.